Saraalii/thmanyah-task/README.md

+#thmanyah‑task

+This repo spins up a real‑time data pipeline that captures raw user‑engagement events from Kafka topic engagements, enriches them with content metadata from PostgreSQL through a Flink SQL job, calculates engagement_seconds and engagement_pct, and pushes the results to Kafka topic processed_engagements.
+The full stack (Kafka, Flink, Postgres) ships in Docker containers, so you can launch everything with a single docker compose up and start querying within seconds.

+1 · Architecture at a glance
+* PostgreSQL > Stores the content dimension table (content) > postgres:15
+* Kafka > Transports raw & processed events (engagements،processed_engagements)  > confluentinc/cp-kafka:7.5.3
+* Flink > Runs the streaming job (Flink SQL) > flink:1.17.1
+* (Optional) Redis / BigQuery > Extra sinks for real‑time dashboards or heavy analytics

 ## How to Run the Project

 Below is an end‑to‑end guide you can copy‑paste in a terminal (macOS / Linux / WSL).